“Migration Pathways: Rethinking Socio-economic Mobility in contemporary Migration Governance”

 Cost

-550€ which includes: tuition fees, transportation cost from the hotel in Sounion to the lecture hall, study visits arrangement and transportation.
+550€ which includes tuition fees, transportation costs from the hotel in Sounion to the lecture hall, and study visits arrangement..

 How to Apply